VidyaBhalodia/P2/README.md

 ## Description
 This is my xkcd password generator.
-It allows you to pick between 1-9 words for your password phrase.
+It allows you to pick between 1-9 words for your password phrase - default 4.
-It allows you pick from 3 possible separators (none, underscore, hyphen) It allows you to select from 1-9 randomly selected special characters It gives you the option of adding a random integer between 0-100 to the end of your password phrase.
+It allows you pick from 3 possible separators (none, underscore, hyphen) - default none.
+It allows you to select from 0-9 randomly selected special characters - default 0.
+It gives you the option of adding a random integer between 0-100 to the end of your password phrase. - default no.
+### Validation : Client-side and Server-side validation is performed to ensure appropriate values for the number of words and the number of special characters.
+If an invalid value is sent to the server, an appropriate error message will be displayed - and the value will be set to an acceptable one.
+Then the password will be created based on the correct values.

 Once you hit submit, the password phrase shows up on a new page, along with a button that allows you to return to the generator page.